Formation of oyster mushroom primordia - features and photos

 3. Оyster mushroom growth stages

-- What does primordia look like?
+- What do primordia look like?

 - What is mushroom pinning?